-The FY 25-26 Budget includes \$7.9 million for capital projects.
-This level of capital spending represents 20% of the total citywide budget of \$39.7 million and requires the use of \$5.0 million of the City's unassigned fund balance.
+The FY 25-26 Budget includes \$7.8 million for capital projects.
+This level of capital spending represents 20% of the total citywide budget of \$39.8 million and requires the use of \$4.9 million of the City's unassigned fund balance.
 Sales tax revenue generated by Measure C, the City's local sales tax, also plays a pivotal role in providing a funding source for the City's capital needs.
 The presence of state and county gas and transit taxes also provide a consistent base, albeit partial, for much needed street projects.
 That said, the five-year capital plan points out that, as vital as these funding sources are, they cannot cover the full scope of identified improvements in the long-term requiring that we attend to the highest needs and deferring others until funding becomes available.

 Capital outlay funds several types of projects as depicted below in the "FY 25-26 CIP Funding by Category" chart.
-Streets account for 39% of capital expense, with a proposed budget of \$4.38 million, largely funded by revenues the City receives specifically for street maintenance and other transportation-related projects.
-The FY 25-26 Budget recognizes the importance of facility investments including \$1.265 million for deferred facility maintenance items that address Sunset Center elevator, painting and Yoga Center reroof, Forest Theater Stage, Fire station upgrades, City Hall exterior shingles, and Sunset Center Cottage Window Repairs.
+As the City continues street repairs through the summer, finishing the projects that were budgeted in the FY 24-25 year, it is again budgeting for street repairs in the coming budget year FY 25-26.
+Streets account for 14% of budgeted capital expense, with a proposed budget of \$1.1 million, largely funded by revenues the City receives specifically for street maintenance and other transportation-related projects.
+In addition to a continued emphasis on Streets, the City is budgeting significant expenditures of \$2.4 million or 30% of budgeted capital for Forest, Parks and Beach.
+The FY 25-26 Budget also recognizes the importance of facility investments including \$1.7 million for deferred facility maintenance items that address Sunset Center elevator, painting and Yoga Center reroof, Forest Theater Stage, Fire station upgrades, City Hall exterior shingles, and Sunset Center Cottage Window Repairs.